Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

     yarn add @amplitude/analytics-browser
     ```

-#### Using script loader
+#### Use script loader

-Alternatively, the package is also distributed through a CDN.
+This package is also distributed through a CDN.
 Copy and paste this script in your HTML file.

 ```html
 <script type="text/javascript">